commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ````

 ##### 2. `warningCallback`
 A callback that is called whenever a warning event occurs during the sync process.
-It contains the following
+It contains the following context
-information about the warning message:
+about the warning message:

 * sync exception
 * product draft from the source